Graphiques-Digitale/SSSEO/README.md

 > SSSEO_OpenGraph_SiteTree_DataExtension

-@note: only type **article** is supported for now, more types coming in further versions.
+@note: only type **'article'** is supported for now, more types coming in further versions.

 ### 3.3.
 Twitter Cards